CyberMiles/blog/content/post/20190625-CMT-staking-en.md

 ### Precautions:

-1. Using CyberMiles App The number of stakes per address is 1,000 to 100,000 CMTs, you can create multiple addresses for staking
+1. Using CyberMiles App.
+The number of stakes per address is 1,000 to 100,000 CMTs.
+You can create multiple addresses for staking
-2. Each address can only stake to on validator
+2. Each address can only stake to one validator
-3. You can choose to cancel the staking anytime, but the stake has a waiting time of about 8 days, and you still get award during the waiting period.
-You will need to wait for another 7 days to withdraw the award.
+3. You can cancel your staking anytime, but the unstaking takes about 8 days.
+You keep getting award during the waiting period.
+You will need to wait for another 8 days to withdraw the award.
-4. Users of CMT Cube can import the address of CMT Cube into CyberMiles APP, but please do not perform any staking operation on CMT Wallet.
+4. Users of CMT Cube can import the address of CMT Cube into CyberMiles App, but please do not perform any staking operation on CyberMiles App.
 Once any staking is performed using CyberMiles APP, the system will determine that the address is a CyberMiles App address, and you lose the 20% higher award bonus of the CMT Cube.

 ### CMT Staking Methods

-In addition to the CyberMiles APP and CMT Wallet, you can also:
+Apart from the CyberMiles App (CMT Wallet), you can also:

 1. Staking with Huobi Pool, you can get HPT, EOS and other rewards.
 2. In the Cobo wallet, choose [CMT 30-day currency plan](https://support.cobo.com/hc/zh-cn/articles/360022584154-CMT-%E5%B8%81%E8%AE%A1%E5%88%92-30%E5%A4%A9) or CMT 90-day currency plan to get CMT income.